Vidzhel/portfolio_website_django/README.md

-# Reply - Messenger
+# Portfolio website
-This is a Python-based website powered by the Django framework.
-The main purpose of the site is to provide me with a place where I can store my portfolio, some additional information about me, CV.
+This was my previous Python-based website powered by the Django framework.
+The main purpose of the site was to provide me with a place where I can store my portfolio, some additional information about me, CV.

 <p align="center"><a href="https://i.ibb.co/Db517Rr/Oleg-Talaver-Google-Chrome-17-08-2019-12-24-35-2.png"><img src="https://i.ibb.co/Db517Rr/Oleg-Talaver-Google-Chrome-17-08-2019-12-24-35-2.png" width="700" alt="header of the home page"/></a></p>